ehrpg/qstar/qstar.md

   interactions.
 It allows a character to bargain, bluff, intimidate or charm another.
 The counter skill is called **Sense Motive**.
 * **Piloting** (SP) is used to pilot any air or space borne vehicle.
-It's also used in vessel combat to attack.
+It's also used in vessel combat to attack and defend.
 * **Sense Motive** (CA) allows to spot bluffs in conversations, spot an resist an intimidation attempt or otherwise realise when ones belly is rubbed with honey.
 It is the counter part skill to **Oratory**.